-- Sales/Profitability-40%.
+- Sales/Profitability 35%.
 This measure provides for rewards based on Cequent Performance Products performance in two areas: (1) recurring operating profit as a percent of net sales (operating margin) and (2) the level of net sales volume achieved.
 Recurring operating profit means earnings before interest, taxes, bonus expense and other income/expense, and excludes certain non-recurring charges (cash and non-cash) associated with business restructuring, cost savings projects and asset impairments.
-For purposes of this computation, net sales means net trade sales excluding all intercompany activity. - Cash Flow-30%.
-Cash flow is the sum of recurring operating profit (defined above), adjusted (1) up or down for other income/ expense, (2) up or down for changes in working capital, (3) upward for depreciation and amortization, and (4) downward for capital expenditures, cash, interest and cash taxes.

-- Productivity-15%.
-This measure is based on the achieved gross total cost savings realized from approved business initiatives.
+For purposes of this computation, net sales means net trade sales excluding all intercompany activity.
+This measure of profitability was selected because it is viewed as a leading indicator of our ability to effectively manage both our revenues and costs throughout the business cycle. - Cash Flow 25%.
+Cash flow is the sum of recurring operating profit (defined above), adjusted (1) up or down for other income/expense, (2) up or down for changes in working capital, (3) upward for depreciation and amortization, and (4) downward for capital expenditures, cash, interest and cash taxes.
+Managing our cash generation capabilities and use of cash is an important measure of our ongoing liquidity and stability. - Gross Margin/Productivity 25%.
+This measure provides for rewards based on performance in two areas: (1) recurring gross profit as a percent of net sales (gross margin) and (2) productivity.
+Recurring gross profit means net trade sales (excluding intercompany sales) less cost of sales (bonus expense included in the calculation of cost of sales is excluded) and excludes certain non-recurring charges (cash and non-cash) associated with business restructuring, cost savings projects and asset impairments.
+Productivity is a measure based on the achieved gross total cost savings realized from approved business initiatives.
 Types of productivity projects include value added/value engineered, facility rationalization, vendor cost downs, outsourcing/insourcing, and moves to low cost countries.
-Productivity does not include volume-related improvements (for example, the natural leverage of fixed costs attributable to higher levels of production). - % New Products/Product Growth-15%.
+Productivity does not include volume-related improvements (for example, the natural leverage of fixed costs attributable to higher levels of production). - New Products/Product Growth 15%.
 The Percentage of New Products/Product Growth metric measures the percent of Packaging Systems sales that come from new products or markets.
 This measure is calculated by dividing the net sales for specifically identified new products or new markets by total net sales for the business.
 Each of the new products or new market projects is agreed upon as part of the annual business planning process at the outset of the year.
 This is a key measure of our ability to innovate and grow by expanding into new markets and/or developing new products.